Smokin Zo's BBQ

 Pitmaster Site Read

 For Middletown, Ohio, this section is about service fit.
 For school or campus settings such as Central Academy Nongraded Elementary School or Middletown High School, the question is whether the BBQ can feed people inside a tight window without backing up the day.
-Near Covenant Life Fellowship Incorporated, the question is whether guests will arrive all at once or in waves, and whether a truck, buffet, or staffed line will keep the meal comfortable.
+Near Covenant Life Fellowship Incorporated, the question is whether guests will arrive all at once or in waves, and whether a truck, Buffet, OR staffed line will keep the meal comfortable.
 Give us the guest count, timing, and setup concerns early, and we will help match the service format to the day.

 Coverage